michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 ---
 title: "Tutorial: How to completely skip (bypass) initial setup in BlackBerry OS (10/Tablet OS)"
-description: "This tutorial will guide you modify the device's firmware, allowing it to completely bypass the mandatory setup and boot directly to the home screen."
+description: "This tutorial will guide you through modifying the device's firmware, allowing it to completely bypass the mandatory setup and boot directly to the home screen."
 date: "Jul 25 2025"
 ---